 Take This Gorgeous Fall Foliage Road Trip To See Vermont Like Never Before

 Leaf peeping season beckons tourists and Vermonters alike to drive along the country roads and take in the beauty of fall.
-There is simply no place in the world to experience the glorious and vibrant reds, oranges, and yellows that blanket the countryside.
-The scenic Route 100 Byway travels through more than a dozen towns and makes for an easy and direct route to see the best fall foliage in Vermont.
-Be sure to stop along the way and explore the charming towns and take lots of pictures!
+There is simply no better place in the world to experience the glorious and vibrant reds, oranges, and yellows that blanket the countryside.
+The scenic Route 100 Byway is one of the best Vermont fall foliage drives and travels through more than a dozen towns and makes for an easy and direct Vermont fall foliage road trip.
+Be sure to stop along the way and explore the charming towns on this Vermont fall foliage itinerary and take lots of pictures!

 Best Fall Foliage In Vermont